outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - relevance of intelligence (successful learning/thinking) & disease (unsuccessful learning/thinking/stressor-handling): https://www.quantamagazine.org/brain-cells-break-their-dna-to-learn-more-quickly-20210830/

   - add to science
+    - 'ratio of evolution' - rather than trying to address each bio-system vuln as it is discovered to be used by a particular pathogen or otherwise beneficial to a particular condition, the ratio of the bio-system's evolution to pathogens' evolution and conditions' benefit should be optimized so that the bio-system can evolve faster than pathogens
+      - this means limiting the mechanism of evolution/learning of pathogens (modifying themselves in ways that kill hosts) at various points of attack
+        - the success of a pathogen in killing any particular host can be prevented so the pathogen doesnt learn how to kill hosts
+          - this would require advanced technologies like creating blood to replace existing blood, customized treatments per patient, etc
+        - the pathogen can alternatively be tricked into deciding its been successful at killing the host, as a way of preventing it from learning how to kill hosts (produce false success signals for its intent that dont harm the host)
+        - the pathogen can alternatively be tricked into deciding a different strategy which doesnt harm the host is more successful at its intents (obtaining energy, growing, etc)
+        - the pathogen can alternatively be limited in its learning functionality by removing genes in pathogens that allow this learning, such as limiting pathogens to learn self-destruct functions, or limiting pathogens to only learn by testing rather than by using/borrowing other DNA external to itself, so its learning rate must necessarily be slower than the host cells' learning

     - 'sets of n particles' that act in aligned ways like:
       - 'components of a temporary local field/lattice having n points'
       - 'a connection created from equivalence structures' based on: